tiberiuichim/presentations/volto-slots/slides.md

 - Sidebars: listings, info boxes, navigation, etc
 - section headers, content
 - site chrome: fat menus, footers
-- as a generic TTW registry of all things
+- as a generic, context dependent, TTW registry of all things

 <!--
 What can we do with them?